robbiebowman/taxonomystery/migrations/README.md

-# TaxonomyMystery Database Migrations
+# Taxonomystery Database Migrations

-This directory contains all SQL migrations for the TaxonomyMystery project, organized chronologically with descriptive naming.
+This directory contains all SQL migrations for the Taxonomystery project, organized chronologically with descriptive naming.

 ## Migration Naming Convention